Wednesday, 22 January 2025 00:00

 If you have any questions, please feel free to contact our offices located in West Chicago, IL and Whiting, IN .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-If you are suffering from bunion pain, contact Michael Schwartzman, DPM of Illinois and Indiana .
+If you are suffering from bunions, contact Michael Schwartzman, DPM of Illinois and Indiana .
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Is a Bunion?